 - Creating a later living scheme will help free up other sectors of the housing market by releasing much-needed family accommodation such as 3, 4 and 5 bedroom family homes

-- The scheme will provide specialist and dedicated in-house care and support
+- The scheme will provide specialist and dedicated in-house support

 - The scheme will help to reduce the burden on health and social services

 - It is estimated there is a reduction of 30% on the demands placed on the local NHS, from residents living in supported communities

 - Improving wellbeing and social interaction, offering better health outcomes and reducing healthcare costs

 Open to all.

 Our facilities will be open to the local community.
 We will actively encourage people to join the Guild, inviting them in to use the facilities and bring life to the public spaces and amenities.